leehyon/koh-garden/content/setup/git-faq.md

 > [Git config with multiple identities and multiple repositories](https://gist.github.com/bgauduch/06a8c4ec2fec8fef6354afe94358c89e)

+## Git merge

+`git merge`

+By default, Git will try to perform a "fast-forward" merge if possible.
+A fast-forward merge simply moves the source branch reference forward to the target branch's latest commit, which maintains a linear history.

+`git merge --no-ff`

+This option `--no-ff` ensures that a merge commit is always created, even if the merge could be performed with a fast-forward.
+This helps keep the project's history more explicit and can make later code reviews or debugging easier.

 ## Git rebase

 > [!danger]
 > Using git rebase will change the commit IDs (hashes) of the rebased commits.

 > [Merging vs. Rebasing](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)